 For single plug ignition, set the timing to stock.
 The important timing point is the maximum advance point, which is the F dot or Z line.
 When trying to eliminate pinging, you want the idle rpm to be proper too, I suggest 1025 RPM.
 You absolutely MUST have a timing light to check timing properly.
 There is some leeway here: Some have tried to set the timing a FEW degrees retarded to stop pinging, and while I am not much in favor of this method, I do not object to a FEW degrees of retard.
-Using slightly rich mixtures (needle jet, idle jet and adjustment, and main jet), and having the F dot or Z line at the middle at about 3600 rpm (and go no higher with higher rpm); and the S mark centered or slightly below center.....all these things together....will usually fix the vast majority of pinging problems, together with using premium gasoline.
+Using slightly rich mixtures (needle jet, idle jet and adjustment, and main jet), and modifying the ATU weights to have the F dot or Z line at the middle of the timing window at 3600 rpm; and the S mark centered or slightly below center.....all these things together....will usually fix the vast majority of pinging problems.
+If need-be, use premium gasoline.
 I usually get the advance range noted, by using the slightly stronger later springs, and lightening the advance weights some.

 Be sure to check that the carburetors are tightly mounted, and that there are no vacuum leaks between the carburetors and the heads.
 Do this with the engine hot from riding.
 Let the engine idle, and spray brake cleaner at the interface between carburetors and cylinder heads.
 Absolutely no change in rpm should be heard when spraying.
 Spray around the throttle shaft and enrichener too if you have a CV carburetor.
 Any such vacuum leaks will cause various problems.
 Be sure the valves are set correctly.
 Valves and ignition timing (if has points, gap setting first) must always be set properly before doing any carburetor adjustments.